 For those of us in the software industry, “delivering a product” can be as simple as pushing a button.
 But in the commodities world, delivering a product is a much more complex process, with many moving parts.

 Ken Sherman has spent his entire career solving problems across supply chains.
 In his 15 years at GE, he rose to Supply Chain Manager and Master Black Belt (you’ll have to ask him 🤷), managing everything from customer service teams, production lines, scheduling distribution, transportation, and warehousing.

 In 2003, he joined IntelliTrans, where he has been the President since 2014.
 The company focuses on creating supply chain transparency in the specific-but-sizeable break and break-bulk commodities markets.
-IntelliTrans’ solutions are technology-driven, encompassing shipment visibility, data visualization, automation, TMS and inventory management systems, plus a range of services related to everything from dispatch oversight to auditing.
+IntelliTrans’ transportation technology solutions encompass shipment visibility, data visualization, automation, TMS and inventory management systems, plus a range of services related to everything from dispatch oversight to auditing.